strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ### Update an entry

 Partially updates an entry by `id` and returns its value.

 Fields that aren't sent in the query are not changed in the database.
-Send a `null` value if you want to clear them.
+Send a `null` value to clear fields.

 :::: api-call